Cubs' challenge pays off on 8th-inning tag play

 "I thought I was safe," said the Washington catcher, who was on first after lining a single to center off Cubs closer Wade Davis.
 "I didn't know my foot came off.
 You see in the replay that it was just my foot just came off just a little bit.
 That was enough for the replay to show I was out.
 What can I say?
 It's part of the rules right now.
 We have to take it."

-And Cubs manager Joe Maddon had to challenge it.
+And Maddon knew he had to challenge it.

 "You've just got to," Maddon said.
 "You've got to.
 I looked for Anthony all the time.
 You have to trust your guys on the field, but there's no reason to not.
 We have two challenges.
 It's that part of the game.
 There's no reason to not challenge right there."